erick-rivas/seed-staruml/README.md

 This are the keys (options) enabled by the extension

-- group: Define the model group.
+- group: Define a model group.
     - Usage: Customize folder structure
     - default: ''